aws-samples/non-profit-blockchain/ngo-fabric/README.md

 # Part1: Setup a Fabric network

-This section will create an AWS Managed Blockchain Fabric network.
+This section will create an Amazon Managed Blockchain Fabric network.
 A combination of the AWS Console and the AWS CLI will be used.
 The process to create the network is as follows:

 * Provision a Cloud9 instance.
 We will use the Linux terminal that Cloud9 provides
-* Use the AWS Managed Blockchain console to create a Fabric network and provision a peer node
+* Use the Amazon Managed Blockchain Console to create a Fabric network and provision a peer node
 * From Cloud9, run a CloudFormation template to provision a VPC and a Fabric client node.
 You will use the Fabric client node to administer the Fabric network
 * From the Fabric client node, create a Fabric channel, install & instantiate chaincode, and